HPCC-Unical/Docs/README.md

 ```

-To visualize the changes you make in real time you can use `mkdocs`.
+### Local deploment
+Once you have mkdocs installed you can visualize  oyur changes.
 To do so go to the folder containing the `mkdocs.yml` file and run
 ```
 mkdocs serve
 ```

 You can now access your website at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
-The local web server will automatically reload after any edit of a file in the documentation.
+The local web server will automatically reload after any change in a file of the documentation.

+Enjoy and have fun!